The NHS Graduate Management Training Scheme (GMTS) is open to current NHS employees, known as ‘in-service’ trainees.

 I have an NHS pension from my existing role.
 What happens when I join the Scheme?

-You’ll be automatically enrolled into the NHS pension scheme unless you decide to opt out.
-If you’re transferring from another NHS employer and you’re already part of the pension scheme you won’t need to do anything as your pension will automatically transfer.
+You’ll be automatically enrolled into the NHS Pension Scheme unless you decide to opt out.
+If you’re transferring from another NHS employer and you’re already part of the NHS Pension Scheme you won’t need to do anything as your pension will automatically transfer.

 I am a current NHS employee and my earnings are over the GMTS entry salary.
 Will my pay be protected?

 What will my annual leave entitlement be when I join the Scheme, and will my previous service be considered for this?

 While on GMTS you will be entitled to the annual leave entitlement as laid out by the Agenda for Change (AfC) contract.
 Details can be found at NHS Employers website.

 Leave entitlement is linked to length of service and the table below outlines leave entitlements:

 If you’re currently an NHS in-service employee, you should indicate this when you apply as your reckonable service may be considered.
 This will be managed as part of the employment process.

 As part of the pre-employment checks, an Inter-Authority Transfer (IAT) will be run through the Electronic Staff Record (ESR) to determine confirmation of recognised service.
 Read more information about continuity of service at the NHS Employers website.

-Will I need to leave my current role to take a place on the NHS Graduate Management Training Scheme?
+Will I need to leave my current role to take a place on the NHS GMTS?

 Yes, you’ll need to leave your current role to join the Scheme.
 It’s not possible to complete the Scheme and have a secondary role in the NHS, due the commitment you will be required to make for work, training and study.